Laminations of punctured surfaces as $\tau$-regular irreducible components: Curves on punctured surfaces

-Following~\cite[Sec.~5.3]{AP17}, the free orbifold fundamental group $\piorbfree(\Su)$ of $\piorb(\Su,E)$ consists of a set, which by some abuse of notation, is also named $\piorbfree(\Su)$, together with natural bijections $c_e\df\piorbfree(\Su)\ra\piorb(\Su,E)(e,e)_{cl}$ for each $e\in E$.
+Following~\cite[Sec.~5.3]{AP17}, the \gls{freeorbifoldfundamentalgroup} $\glslink{forgpoid}{\piorbfree(\Su)}$ of $\piorb(\Su,E)$ consists of a set, which by some abuse of notation, is also named $\piorbfree(\Su)$, together with natural bijections $c_e\df\piorbfree(\Su)\ra\piorb(\Su,E)(e,e)_{cl}$ for each $e\in E$.
 Here $\piorb(\Su,E)(e,e)_{cl}$ denotes the set of conjugacy classes of the orbifold fundamental group $\piorb(\Su,E)(e,e)$ with base point $e$.
-This is well defined, because we assume $\Sig$ to be connected, and thus the groupoid $\piorb(\Su,E)$ is also connected.
+This is well-defined because we assume $\Sig$ to be connected, and thus the groupoid $\piorb(\Su,E)$ is also connected.
 Note that the underlying set of $\piorbfree(\Sig)$ does not depend on the choice of $E$.
 Despite its name, $\piorbfree(\Sig)$ is \emph{not} a group.
 The elements of $\piorbfree(\Su)$ can be identified with the free homotopy classes of loops in $\Su\setminus\Pu$ modulo the relations from Figure~\ref{fig:orb}.
 This follows for example from~\cite[Lemma~2.2]{Am16}.
 We will discuss in Section~\ref{ssec:orb} a more concrete description of those objects in terms of signature zero tagged triangulations.